googlearchive/sample-media-pwa/README.md

 **Please note: This app is being developed.
-There may be bugs, and everything is subject to change**
+There may be bugs, and everything is subject to change.**

 # Sample Media (VOD) App